 To be in the world but not of the world

-I want to make love on a rainbow, and touch down on a cloud
+I want to beam love on a rainbow, and touch down on a cloud

-And work in a community of earth-workers and worshippers
+And work in a community of earth workers and dirt worshippers

 Tottle down the dirt trail, doggy at my heels, kids in tow